 The Agatite Cement Plaster Company in Kansas City controlled a 'bed' (strip mined style/surface downward) of this material near Dillon, Kansas, and it's estimated to contain about six million tons, says Prof. Edwin Walters in a report on this material:

 Agatite is of a light ash-gray color.
 Its natural consistency is about that of hard plastic clay.
 When calcined (calcined clay is a popular soil amendment used on baseball infields for water management) it assumes a form.
 When mixed with water it sets as does cement.
 There needs to be ample time between mixing the mortar to be applied to its intended use to set.Agatite does not differ widely in composition from the Great Pyramid of Giza (aka Pyramid of Cheops) Egypt.
-The cement runs higher in sulphate than lime and lower in iron oxide.Egypt and Mexico climates permit Agatite for exterior use.
+The cement runs higher in sulphate than lime and lower in iron oxide.Climates like Egypt and Mexico permit Agatite for exterior use.
 It was used in Southern States on brick, stone or wooden structures.
 Agatite produces a pleasing architectural effect at a low cost.
 It was used as an outside covering of the walls of the World’s Fair Buildings at Chicago which, however, were temporary structures.

 Thousands of tons of Agatite Cement Plaster were used in plastering the 1893 World's Columbian Exposition white Agatite (Stucco look-al-link) covered buildings in Chicago.

 Agatite was also used on most White City Amusement Park buildings at 63rd & South Parkway (Martin Luther King, Jr. Drive) in Chicago.